NicholasBerryman/ArduinoClassResources/CodeInformation.md

 The Arduino development platform utilises a flavour of the C++ programming language with some variations specific to the platform.
 As such any general C++ syntax (e.g. variable declaration, if-else, while loops, etc.) will also work with Arduino, although many native C++ functions and classes/objects (e.g. cin, cout, printf, scanf) will not work.

 There are countless C++ tutorials in website, video and book form that may be used to gain the C++ background necessary for Arduino programming.
-The Arduino website contains a reference sheet for all Arduino-specific programming information.
-This
+The Arduino website also contains a reference sheet for all Arduino-specific programming information, though it may not make much sense until you are generally familiar with C++.
+This can be found at: https://www.arduino.cc/reference/en/

+This document also aims to

 ## C++
 ### Introduction